 Tony Maddox is executive vice president and managing director of CNN International, based at CNNs Atlanta headquarters.
 He is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk and CNN Chile, as well as international newsgathering, editorial and programming oversight.
-In January 2011 Maddox also took over operational management for CNNs U.S.-based newsgathering operations.

 In March 2011 Maddox spearheaded the launch of The CNN Freedom Project: Ending Modern-Day Slavery, a multi-platform initiative that aims to expose the horrors of modern-day slavery, and to push for change.